JavierGarciaGarcia/antaeus/README.md

 * Include circuit breaker to add a protection layer over the external provider
 * Usage of keyset pagination to avoid database issues when the dataset will grow
 * Use krontab library to handle the scheduled execution

+### Why asynchronous
+The code has been designed and developed thinking in how the current solution can grow and can be used with real data.
+Calling a third party component (payment provider) could be something that consume CPU or take time, so using asynchronous programming will help the application to not keeping the main thread waiting and not waste CPU in that

+Among with that, calling an external service is something that could include extra mechanism to protect the external service For that, I've decided to include a circuit breaker, so we will give some time to the external service to recover in case of unexpected behavior

+### Keyset pagination and large datasets
+For iterating over large datasets in databases the common approach is using pagination, so the application will retrieve pages instead of the hole dataset
+When the dataset is huge and could be thousands of pages, databases suffer an issue known as "deep pagination issue", meaning that even using pagination to iterate over all the dataset, the databse suffer when tries to access latest pages In order to fix that, one solution is use keyset pagination.
+The base idea is not use the offset pagination but include extra filters in the query to move between pages.
+The limitation of keyset pagination is the impossibility to access a specific page directly, but since the feature don't require that, the usage of keyset pagination is possible and recommended